 Major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school site, verbal abuse, refusal to work and disruptive behaviour in class.
-This type of behaviour is dealt with severely and must be referred to the Headteacher within our Behaviour Policy.
-For Exclusions, please see our Exclusions Policy.
+This type of behaviour is dealt with severely and must be referred to the Headteacher.